drakkar-lig/walt-python-packages/doc/walt/doc/md/boot-modes.md

 targetting the proper WalT OS image, and then downloading and running the kernel this image contains).
 But then, walt-init scripts look for local disks (or SD cards) and ext4-formatted partitions.
-If a directory named `walt-hybrid` is found in the root directory of one of these partitions, the hybrid boot mode is enabled.
+If a directory named `walt_hybrid` is found in the root directory of one of these partitions, the hybrid boot mode is enabled.
 Otherwise, the network boot mode continues.